orbitmines/archive/projects/2028? Project - Library.md

 	- Extract permissions it needs -> What is it accessing.
 	- Supported for what ISA?
 - Diff across versions (all the feature extraction..)
+	- Is an extracted API backwards compatible?
+	-
 - Map to semantics the compiler understands and can remap itself.
 	- Two-way compiler setup?
 Or is reverse-engineered necessarily different primitives.
 	- -> Compile to Ray or have the assembly itself contained in Ray.